Q. When is the first day of term?

 Q. How do I apply?

-A. Applications are made via our online application system and will open on 11th November.
+A. Applications are made via our online application system and will open after the November Open Evenings.
 Please read the How to Apply page and then click on the link to start your application.

 Q. When is the application deadline?

-A. Students at a partner school should submit their online application no later than 31st December 2020.
-Collyer’s partner schools are The Forest School, Millais School, Oathall Community College, Tanbridge House School and Warden Park Secondary Academy.
-Students attending any other school should submit their online application no later than 31st January 2021.
+A. Students at a partner school should submit their online application no later than 31st December.
+Collyer’s partner schools are Bohunt Horsham, The Forest School, The Gatwick School, Millais School, Oathall Community College, St Oscar Romero Catholic School, Tanbridge House School, and Warden Park Secondary Academy.
+Students attending any other school should submit their online application no later than 31st January.